The formal theory of relative monads: Formal category theory

 \begin{lemma} Let $j \colon Z \to X$ and $f \colon Y \to X$ be tight-cells and suppose that the left lift $j \plf f \colon Z \to Y$ exists.
 Then the 2-cell

 is an isomorphism. \end{lemma}

 \begin{proof} By \cref{lift-companion}, we have isomorphisms $ Y(j \plf f, 1) \iso E(f, 1) \rx E(j, 1) \iso E(j, f) $, which compose to the required 2-cell. \end{proof}

-In \cref{hom-cell-via-left-extension}, we observed that every pointwise left extension in $\X$ was in particular a nonpointwise left extension in $\tX$.
+In \cref{hom-cell-via-left-extension}, we observed that every pointwise left extension in $\X$ was in particular a nonpointwise left extension in the tight 2-category $\tX$.
 The following shows that pointwise left lifts in $\X$ satisfy an analogous, but stronger, universal property.

 \begin{proposition} Let $j \colon Z \to X$ and $f \colon Y \to X$ be tight-cells and suppose the left lift $j \plf f \colon Z \to Y$ exists.
 Then $j \plf f$ is an absolute (nonpointwise) left lift in the tight 2-category $\tX$. \end{proposition}